xenkuo/ccpp_theme/README.md

 ![](Image/README_2023-05-05-19-49-58.png)

-**C/C++ Theme** could recognize much more tokens than other basic themes, and it supports both MS C/C++ extension and clangd extension, and provides a similar rendering result.
+**C/C++ Theme** supports both MS C/C++ extension and clangd extension, and provides a consistent(similar but not exact same) rendering result.

-You may notice that the two rendering result is a little different, this is because the two extensions recognize different tokens.
 If you want to know the exact tokens **C/C++ Theme** could support, please refer to below image:

 ![](Image/ccpp_whole_picture.png)

-In short, it could highlight below tokens(below tokens are after raw token aggregating):

-> Variables

-1. property
-2. parameter
-3. paramter readonly
-4. local variable
-5. local variable readonly
-6. static variable
-7. global variable
-8. global variable readonly

-> Functions

-1. virtual function
-2. local function
-3. global function

-And:

-1. type/class/structure/union/enum
-2. macro
-3. enum member
-4. label
-5. modifiers, keywords, punctuations, etc.

-Beside of recognizing of so much tokens, **C/C++ Theme** tries to have some underlying design logic to offer the best rendering result.
+Beside of recognizing of so many tokens, **C/C++ Theme** tries to have kind of design logic.
 It has these built-in principles to achieve the goal:

 1. Priority Design
    1. Scope has highest priority